sageserpent-open/RepositoryHooks/README.md

 The idea is for this repository to be shared as a subrepository / submodule, depending on whether you use Mercurial or Git.
 That way you can have a localised set of hooks for your own repository but share changes to the hooks with everyone else, as well as re-use the hooks across several projects.

-Note that just setting up a subreposity / submodule is not enough - you still have to tweak your local configuration to enable the hooks.
+Note that just setting up a subrepository / submodule is not enough - you still have to tweak your local configuration to enable the hooks.

 This is probably a good thing, because most people don't want these hooks to be enabled by default.